 A CBCT scan, also known as Cone Beam Computerized Tomography, is an x-ray technique that produces 3D images of your skull that allows visualization of internal bony structures in cross-section rather than as overlapping images typically produced by conventional x-ray exams.
 CBCT scans are primarily used to visualize bony structures, such as teeth and your jaws, not soft tissue such as your tongue or gums.

 Radiation: CBCT scans, like conventional x-rays, expose you to radiation.
 The amount of radiation you will be exposed to is equivalent to what you would receive from several days in the sun.
-At the office of Dr. Mary Kay Becher, the dose of radiation used for CBCT examinations is carefully controlled to ensure the smallest possible amount is used that will still give a useful result.
+At the office of Becher & Gil Orthodontics, the dose of radiation used for CBCT examinations is carefully controlled to ensure the smallest possible amount is used that will still give a useful result.
 However, all radiation exposure is linked with a slightly higher risk of developing cancer.
 But the advantages of the CBCT scan outweigh this disadvantage.

 Pregnancy: Women who are pregnant should not undergo a CBCT scan due to the potential danger to the fetus.
 Please tell the dentist if you are pregnant or planning to become pregnant.

 Diagnosis of non-dental conditions: While parts of your anatomy beyond your mouth and jaw may be evident from the scan, your dentist may not be qualified to diagnose conditions that may be present in those areas.
 If any abnormalities, asymmetries, or common pathologic conditions are noted upon the CBCT scan, it may become necessary to send the scan to an Oral and Maxillofacial Radiologist for further diagnosis.
 If this occurs, we will discuss this option with you as well as the fee for the additional diagnosis and referral.